 The second cover is considered to be a Hammelman FDC which was addressed by a Hammelman cohort for Hammelman’s inventory of covers.
 There is proof that some early Hammelman penciled covers to himself were erased and replaced with the names of other associates in this handwriting style; these actions taking place in the late 1920s.

-Prior to 1923.
-Canadian mail requesting special delivery service in the United States had to have a U.S. special delivery stamp.
+Prior to 1923, Canadian mail requesting special delivery service in the United States had to have a U.S. special delivery stamp.
 It was treated as ordinary mail if it had a Canadian special delivery stamp.
 This was also true for the reverse situation.
-A U.S./Canada treaty went into effect on January 1, 1923 that allowed the sending country’s special delivery stamp on mail requesting the service.
+A U.S./Canada treaty went into effect on January 1, 1923 that allowed the sending country’s special delivery stamps (20 cents) on mail requesting the service in the receiving country.
 The U.S. soon enacted similar reciprocities with more countries.

 This FFC collection is based on a 1935 Hammelman check list, published by his firm, the Quality Stamp Company, of his significantly posted (blocks, booklet panes, and coil strips) FFCs.
 He continued to service covers until 1948.
 This is his 1936 Hindenburg FFC autographed by four crew survivors from the 1937 Hindenburg Lakehurst disaster.